Share:

 Am I allowed to transfer “personal” data outside the EU?

-Yes, although transfers of “personal” data belonging to EU citizens to countries outside the European Economic Area are rigorously governed by the GDPR.
-To make these transfers possible, you might need to establish a particular legal framework, such as a contract, or abide by a certification framework.
-Companies usually define these legal necessities in the terms of their contracts for online services.
+Yes, although transfers of “personal” data belonging to EU citizens to countries outside the European Economic Area are rigorously governed by the GDPR compliance framework.
+To make these transfers possible, you may need to establish a specific legal framework, such as a contract, or adhere to a certification framework.
+Companies typically define these legal requirements in their contracts for online services.

-How do I know if the data being processed by my company is covered by the GDPR?
+How is the data being processed by my company covered by the GDPR?

 Does the GDPR apply to processors and controllers?